G-7 (Group of Seven)

 How was it possible for this disaster to

 happen?
-What were the weakness and shortcomings of the GPCR which led to its ultimate
+What were the weaknesses and shortcomings of the GPCR which led to its ultimate

 failure?
 These are extremly important questions that every revolutionary Marxist must